Kraków is a harmonious blend of past and present.

 At Birmingham Airport we have a fantastic selection of restaurants, shops and amenities to keep you entertained before you board your flight to Kraków.

 If you’d like to spend your time browsing the shops, we’ve got plenty to choose from.
 World Duty Free has discounts on all your favourite brands.
 For health and beauty essentials, head to Boots.
 If you want a book for the plane, we’ve got WHSmith Books and Pocket Shop.
 Aerospa offers beauty treatments in 15 minutes, so why not get your nails done before you fly?

 Rather spend your time in one of our cafés, bars and restaurants?
 We’ve got some great restaurants like All Bar One, Giraffe, and even a Wetherspoon.
 To celebrate your trip to Kraków in style, you could head to the Bottega Prosecco Bar for a glass of fizz.
 Or, if you just fancy a coffee, you have a choice of Costa, Pret a Manger and Caffé Nero.

-We have four fantastic airport lounges where you can relax for a small fee.
+We have five fantastic airport lounges where you can relax for a small fee.
 Enjoy comfortable seating, unlimited and fast WiFi, runway views and complimentary refreshments.

 Getting to the airport is easy.
 You will find bus services running directly to the airport or trains which run to Birmingham International train station.
-There is a free and frequent Air Rail link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station which takes you to the terminal in just two minutes.
 If you prefer to travel by taxi, they can drop you right outside departures.